exercism/csharp/exercises/concept/interest-is-interesting/.docs/hints.md

 ## 3. Calculate the annual balance update

-- When calculating the annual yield, we can use methods we have defined in previous steps.
+- When calculating the annual balance update, we can use methods we have defined in previous steps.

 ## 4. Calculate the years before reaching the desired balance